oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Registration Requirements

-Authorization servers MUST require clients to register their complete redirect URI (including the path component) and reject authorization requests that specify a redirect URI that doesn't exactly match one that was registered; the exception is loopback redirects, where an exact match is required except for the port URI component.
+Authorization servers MUST require clients to register their complete redirect URI (including the path component).
+Authorization servers MUST reject authorization requests that specify a redirect URI that doesn't exactly match one that was registered, with an exception for loopback redirects, where an exact match is required except for the port URI component.

 The authorization server MAY allow the client to register multiple redirect URIs.

+Registration may happen out of band, such as a manual step of configuring the client information at the authorization server, or may happen at runtime, such as in the initial POST in Pushed Authorization Requests {{RFC9126}}.

 For private-use URI scheme-based redirect URIs, authorization servers SHOULD enforce the requirement in {{private-use-uri-scheme}} that clients use